cyx-create/Compiler/HW4/README.md

-This is HW3
+This is HW4

-In this assignment, you only need to do the AST2IR translation, with the following assumption:
+In this assignment, you will complete the AST2IR translation, i.e., deal with the array and class types.

-1) The program only has the mainmethod (no classes)
-2) Only integer type is used for variables (no array or class types)
-3) The function calls are all external functions (like starttime, putch, putint, getint, ...)
+You will continue use the code base for HW3.
  Follow the lab instructions to finish the assignment.

-(We will finish the rest of the translation in HW4)
+Look into test directory for test cases.

+*It might be a good practice to finish HW3 before going into HW4.*